 “…In two reported incidents, the exterior case of a Suunto Wireless Tank Pressure Transmitter has failed during regular dry land pressure testing.
 Although extremely rare, this represents a potential risk of injury due to the risk of bursting.”

 Specifically, the following devices are affected:

 - Suunto Wireless Tank Pressure Transmitters (SS019098000 and SS005397000)

 The tank pressure transmitters are used for the air integration capabilities of the dive computers D4i, D4i Novo, D6i, D6i Novo, D9, D9tx, DX, Vytec, Vytec DS, Vyper Novo, HelO2 and Vyper Air dive computers.
 The Tank POD is used for the EON Steel scuba computer.

 If you own any of these transmitters or POD’s then stop using them until you had a chance to bring them to an authorized Suunto dealer or service center.
 The devices will be inspected and upgraded so that you can safely use them on a dive.

 As part of the upgrade Suunto will open the device and change the battery, O-rings, and plastic casing.
 There will also be two additional safety parts delivered to you that will help to reduce the pressure in the transmitters/PODs.
 The upgraded devices will be marked to indicate that they are safe to use.

 Specifically, Suunto states:

-After the upgrade the products will be marked with small circle mark indicating the products are safe to use.
+After the upgrade, the products will be marked with a small circle mark indicating the products are safe to use.